PayPal Payments Standard Button Manager API Overview

 Inventory Management for Digital Downloads

-If you use hosted buttons, you can chose to specify a list of download keys, which are keys that you define and are associated with the item being sold.
+If you use hosted buttons, you can choose to specify a list of download keys, which are keys that you define and are associated with the item being sold.
 These keys are useful when you want to sell digital goods with a key to enable access.

 To use this feature, you set the inventory for the button to include one or more download keys, up to a maximum of 1,000 keys.
 These keys are then available when you get the inventory for a button.